suurjaak/SQLitely/README.md

 If running from pip installation, run `sqlitely` from the command-line.
-If running from straight source code, launch `sqlitely.sh` where shell scripts are supported, or launch `sqlitely.bat` under Windows, or open a terminal and run `python -m sqlitely.main` in SQLitely directory.
+If running from straight source code, launch `sqlitely.sh` where shell scripts are supported, or `sqlitely.bat` under Windows, or open a terminal and run `python -m sqlitely.main` in SQLitely directory.